Let’s face it, filming a wedding can be really stressful.

 F4 is enough in some venues that you might also have to use lighting.

-Little light can go a long way, or if maybe push the ISO a little bit further, it’s better to get a shot, even if it’s a little bit grainy, than not good at all.
+Little light can go a long way, or if pushing the ISO a bit further, it’s better to get a shot, even if it’s a little bit grainy than not good at all.

-The 70-200 millimeter f4 is my favorite choice for a telephoto lens for Sony because it’s compact, has an excellent focal range, and is just an all-around excellent lens.
+The 70-200 millimeter f4 is my favorite choice for a telephoto lens for Sony because it’s compact, has an excellent focal range, and is just an all-around perfect lens.

-This one comes in at 1.8 pounds, which is nearly half the weight of the 2.8 version.
+This one comes in at 1.8 pounds, nearly half the weight of the 2.8 version.

-So, that’s why we’ve chosen to go with this one because we often hike and climb with our equipment, so having something lightweight is important if you’re shooting within low-light environments.
+We’ve chosen to go with this one because we often hike and climb with our equipment, so having something lightweight is essential if you’re shooting within low-light environments.

-We typically shoot outdoors where there’s plenty of light, so this is adequate.
+We typically shoot outdoors with plenty of light, so this is adequate.

-The other thing that really stands out to me about this lens is how sharp it is.
+The other thing that stands out to me about this lens is how sharp it is.

-I would say it’s on par with most prime lenses, as far as sharpness, which is a really excellent quality to get, and the zoom lens gets a little bit more complicated.
+I would say it’s on par with most prime lenses, as far as sharpness, which is an excellent quality, and the zoom lens gets slightly more complicated.

 I love having to tack sharp images, and this lens delivers one characteristic that surprised me: the unique lens flare that this lens creates when you shoot.